FDio/csit/docs/report/introduction/general_notes.rst

-FD.io CSIT project currently covers multiple FD.io system and sub-system testing areas and this is  reflected in this report, where each testing area is listed separately, as follows
+FD.io CSIT project currently covers multiple FD.io system and sub-system testing areas and this is  reflected in this report, where each testing area is listed separately, as follows:

-#. **VPP Performance Tests** - VPP performance are tests executed in physical
+#. **VPP Performance Tests** - VPP performance tests are executed in physical
    FD.io testbeds, focusing on VPP network data plane performance at this stage, both for Phy-to-Phy (NIC-to-NIC) and Phy-to-VM-to-Phy (NIC-to-VM-to-NIC) forwarding topologies.
 Tested across a range of NICs, 10GE and 40GE interfaces, range of multi-thread and multi-core configurations.
 VPP